 Groundwater flow in each neighborhood may differ, but generally will be toward water bodies such as the Grand River.

-Residential well sampling is proposed in the four areas outlined in pink.
+Residential well sampling was conducted in the four areas outlined in pink.

 Drinking water information